 The orderly conduct, processes, and functions of the University are vital to achieving the University's mission.
 Therefore, any member of the University Community who intentionally acts to impair, interfere with, or obstruct the orderly conduct, processes, and functions of the University are subject to appropriate disciplinary action and potential civil or criminal legal action.
 For purposes of this Regulation, "University Community" is defined to include students, faculty, staff, independent contractors, visitors, any other person employed or contracted with the University, and any other individual interacting with the University or premises under its control.

 II.
-PROHIBITION AGAINST DISRUPTIVE BEHAVIOR
+STATEMENT OF REGULATION; PROHIBITION AGAINST DISRUPTIVE BEHAVIOR

 An individual who intentionally engages in any of the following conduct commits disruptive behavior and will be subject to appropriate discipline when the conduct is relevant to the orderly conduct, processes, and functions of the University.